 The catch: In general, the dental payment plans offered by third-party lenders incur a small interest on the total amount for a short period of time.
 However, if you don’t pay the loan within the advised timeline, you are in trouble.
 The rate of interest can go as much as 30% on the balance going forward.
 So, if your credit score is good, and you can pay the installment easily, go for it.

 b) Healthcare Credit Cards

 The catch: Similar to third-party loans, if you fail to pay the amount within 12 months, the standard APR can reach as much as 29%.
-Also, if you have a bad credit history, don’t bother applying.
+Also, if you have a poor credit history, don’t bother applying.

-c) In-house financing
+c) In-house payment plans

 Do you really need either of these two options?

-However, if your mouth is a hot mess, and you need extractions, crowns, fillings, etc., you definitely need an insurance because treatments like these is undoubtedly creeping into the thousands.
+However, if your mouth is a hot mess, and you need extractions, crowns, fillings, etc., you definitely need insurance because treatments like these are undoubtedly creeping into the thousands.
 But, keep in mind that, at best, your insurance will cover $2000 per year.
 You could use up your insurance for some of the dental work and pay the rest out of your pocket.

 In case, you don’t have enough savings or can’t afford the treatment right away, turn to the guaranteed dental financing option.
 But, make sure that you familiarize yourself with all the dental payment plan options and their terms, so as to avoid paying any payment plan penalties.